Lesa87/dbt_project_flights/README.md

 Welcome to dbt project flights!
+This is my first dbt project!

 ### Using the starter project